How To Negotiate Upfront Payments

 What is an upfront payment?

-Will customers or clients be willing to pay upfront?
+Will customers be willing to pay upfront?

 What are the benefits of negotiating upfront payments?

 When you negotiate upfront payments, you build trust, improve cash flow, and can cover out-of-pocket expenses.

 Editor’s Note: This post was updated for accuracy and comprehensiveness in October 2020.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.